9 Days London Itinerary on and off the Beaten Path

 But I leave it for another post.

-We were lucky to find amazing weather instead of what one may think of the London sky, gray and cloudy.
+We were lucky to find amazing weather, rather than what one might expect from the London sky – gray and cloudy.
 In the 10 days I spent in London I only saw rain once, at the end of the day, and most of the time the sky was blue and the sun shone!
-But we had our rain poncho with us and at that time I was happy to have bought it.
+But we had our rain poncho with us, and at that time, I was happy to have bought it.

 It just gets dark very early, so plan accordingly.
-I guess I was lucky, and if you read this post on my 9 days itinerary in London till the end and follow my path, you will be lucky too. 🙂
+I guess I was lucky, and if you read this post on my 9-day itinerary in London till the end and follow my path, you will be lucky too. 🙂

 LONDON ITINERARY PRACTICAL TIPS